Massachusetts Historical Society Fellowships

 The Four Fellowship Programs

 The MHS awards approximately 20 short-term fellowships annually, each of which provides a stipend for four weeks of research at the Society.
 Several of these fellowships are for research in specific topics or collections.
-Stipends range from $1,500 to $2,500.
+The stipend is $2,000.
 Awards are open to advanced graduate students as well as scholars who have completed their professional training.

 Each year, the MHS and the Bostonian Athenaeum offer one Suzanne and Caleb Loring Fellowship on the Civil War, Its Origins, and Conequences, which carries a stipend of $4,000.
 The recipient will conduct research for at least four weeks at each institution.

-This collaboration of 21 major cultural agencies, which includes the MHS, awards approximately fifteen fellowships annually, each of which carries a stipend of $5,000.
+This collaboration of 22 major cultural agencies, which includes the MHS, awards approximately eighteen fellowships annually, each of which carries a stipend of $5,000.
 Each recipient will conduct research for a total of eight weeks or more at three or more participating institutions.

 Since 1985, the MHS has awarded more than 600 fellowships.
 These research projects have resulted in more than 330 publications, including more than 100 books!